Doodh Seviyan or Sheer Khurma is a delicately spiced, milky vermicelli

 Make it Your Own: Tips

-The version I share here is a base version, made like my practical mama of 5 mama made it.
+The version of this classic Eid Dessert Reccipe that I share here is a base version, made like my practical mama of 5 mama made it.
 For me it is perfect as is, she puts one piece of qalaqand or barfi in hers, but I find myself skipping it all the time now.

 Feel free make it your own, to add chopped dried dates, raisins, different nuts, whatever it is that gives you that warm fuzzy home Eid feeling.